 - Hold this position for at least 10 breaths.

 If you want to develop flexibility in your hips, you should practice the Gate Pose frequently.
 By adding a yoga wheel, you can give yourself a much deeper stretch.
 There are a few steps in this pose:

-- Start kneeling with your wheel at your right.
+- Start kneeling with your wheel on your right.

 - Push your right leg out to the right and place it on the wheel.

 - Once you have extended your leg, straighten your torso and raise your left hand upwards.

 The Standing Forward Bend is an excellent way to stretch your hips and legs, especially your hamstrings.
 You can extend your reach by using a yoga wheel, making this useful pose more accessible.
 To perform the Standing Forward Bend, you need to: